openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

       let ba: Base[] = da /* Derived[] is assigned into Base[] */ }

-Such an array assignment can lead to a runtime error (*ArrayStoreError*) if an object of incorrect type is put into the array.
-The runtime system performs run-time checks to ensure type-safety.
-It is illustrated in the example below:
+This array assignment can cause *ArrayStoreError* at runtime if an object of incorrect type is included in the array.
+The runtime system performs runtime checks to ensure type-safety as show below:

 .. code-block:: typescript
    :linenos: